Joad Raymond Wren

 He intermittently contributes to TV and radio documentaries, talking about the history of printing, seventeenth-century print culture, seventeenth-century women, news and pamphlets.
 He has written for the Guardian, the TLS, the LRB, the TES, History Today, BBC History and other journals.

 His other interests are mainly parenting, running, making and looking at art, making and listening to music, and staring at the sea.
 Under the name ‘The Unattached’ – a collaborative project with more accomplished musicians – he writes and performs avant-folk music.
-Their next album, Requiem for Dead Dogs, will be released by Gare du Nord in February 2024.
+Their next album, Requiem for Dead Dogs, was released by Gare du Nord in February 2024.

 Contact Information